Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \section{Findings}

-In this section, we present our results organized into four key themes that emerged from analyzing our data.
+In this section, we present our findings, which are organized into four key themes that emerged from the data analysis.
 These themes capture different facets of the IMRSP experience and provide a framework for understanding our findings.
-We complement our qualitative insights with behavioral coding, using the notation "(x/y)" to show that x out of y participants demonstrated a specific behavior.
-We clearly indicate whether insights come from on-site participants or online comments.
-Quotes from on-site interviews are marked with participant IDs (P-) and from online reviewers as (L-).
+We complement our qualitative insights with behavioral coding, using the notation $x/y$ to show that $x$ out of $y$ participants demonstrated a specific behavior or attitude.
+Specifically, $y=65$ for on-site participants' behaviors (P1--P65); $y=63$ for participant and respondent attitudes (P1--P32, L1--L31).
+We link quotes with personal IDs to indicate whether the insights come from on-site participants (e.g., P1) or online respondents (e.g., L1).